 We are located in midtown Manhattan, and run an arts center comprised of a 99-seat theater, a 50-seat theater, and several teaching studios.

-Each year we share over 70 readings, workshops, community events, and productions.
+Each year we share over 70 New York theater workshops, readings, community events, and productions.

 Each year over 2000 aspiring and professional child and adult actors from all over the world study with us.